Hunchun incident: Attack and controversy

 In an effort to contain the Korean rebels, Japan petitioned both Tokyo and the Chinese government to help but received little assistance.
-On 2 October 1920, a Japanese consulate in the Chinese city of Hunchun in Jilin Province was attacked and burned to the ground, purportedly, according to Japanese sources, by the Korean Independence Army and killed thirteen Japanese.
+On 2 October 1920, a Japanese consulate in the Chinese city of Hunchun in Jilin Province was attacked and burned to the ground.
+According to Japanese sources, the perpetrators were the Korean Independence Army, and the attack killed thirteen Japanese.
 It was further reported that the "bandits" carrying out the attack "committed indiscriminate acts of murder and pillage" and "looted local shops."

 Many South Korean historians maintain, however, that the attack on Hunchun was not carried out by the Korean rebels but rather was staged by the Japanese to justify incursion into Manchuria.
 Some South Korean sources further believe that the attack was coordinated with the Chinese bandit leader Ch'ang-chiang-hao, who had been bribed by the Japanese to carry out the attack with several bandits to incriminate the Koreans.
 The sources maintain that Chang went further than the Japanese had requested him in the scale of his attack.
 Other South Korean scholars even maintain that the entire incident was a complete Japanese fabrication.

 North Korea is likewise skeptical about the Japanese narrative of the incident, with official sources recently asserting that "the Japanese imperialists cooked up the 'Hunchun incident' in which they hurled mounted bandits into attacking their consulate and kicked up a wholesale whirlwind of suppression against Koreans in Northeast China under that pretext."

 It is difficult for historians to determine who was behind the attack or whether the incident actually took place, the controversial event is historically significant because Japan used it to justify its escalated military intervention in Manchuria.
 Japan petitioned and received permission from China to send 15,000 troops from the 19th Division of the Chosen Army of Japan to contain the Korean rebel armies in Jilin province.